 - All plumbing installation and repairs are subject to the regulations in the Uniform Plumbing Code as well as the agency having jurisdiction (the local City or County), and West Valley Sanitation District regulations.

 - All plumbing installations and repairs require building/plumbing permits from the agency having jurisdiction (the local City or County), and District.

 - Under state law, before any installation or repair is performed, Underground Service Alert (USA) must be called to mark all utilities in the area of the construction.
 The utilities have a 48-hour period (business hours) from the time of the initial call to complete all markings.

-- Before the sewer installation or repair is covered with an approved backfill material, an inspection is required by the local city, county, and West Valley Sanitation District.
-West Valley Sanitation District will inspect the property line cleanout installation, and the local city or county agency will inspect all work behind the property line on private property.
+- Before the sewer installation or repair is covered with an approved backfill material, an inspection is required by the building/plumbing permit agency, and District.
+District will inspect the property line cleanout installation, and the building/plumbing permit agency will inspect all work behind the property line on private property.

-- If the applicant is planning to remove an existing building from the property, and the building sewer is connected to the District sewer system, the applicant must obtain a demolition permit from the District.
+- If the applicant is planning to remove an existing building from the property, and the building sewer is connected to the District sewer system, the applicant must obtain a demolition permit from West Valley Sanitation District.